metabrain/parreira-manifesto/README.md

     )

     // I removed/moved the "id" field, and now I to go to all places where this class is created and modify it as well.
 In some cases, this won't even be a compile-time error if all other fields types happen to match afterwards and the number of parameters might not raise an error if the last parameters had default values on them!

+# TODO - left to develop/categorize
+- Always mistrust round or close to round numbers.
+If a query is now showing everything that you expect and has exactly or close to 500 elements (as example), i might be getting capped or limited somewhere.